BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Another thing to note is that the Phases section is in sequential order, and that order corresponds directly to the MapValue and PhaseIndex for the dialogue node!
 The timeline also starts counting the phases from 0 (which is how most animation/video program timelines handle things as well).

 Phase 0 is placed at the top of the timeline, and is not given a PhaseIndex number, because it's unnecessary with it at the start of the timeline.
 This also means that the second listed phase will be PhaseIndex “1”, the third listed phase will be PhaseIndex “2,” and so on.
-You can actually mess things up by changing this order!
+You can mess things up by changing this order!

 When adding things to the timeline, I highly recommend adding everything to the end of each section in the file.
 This will keep your phase order consistent, and prevent you from having to update the entire timeline at once.